yuanzhengthu/handDrawnPAAImages/README.md

-# We're thrilled to announce that our paper has been accepted for publication in Medical Image Analysis!
+## 🚀🚀🚀 We're thrilled to announce that our paper has been accepted for publication in *Medical Image Analysis*!
-# DOVE: Doodled Vessel Enhancement for Photoacoustic Angiography Super Resolution 🚀🚀🚀🚀🚀
+# DOVE: Doodled Vessel Enhancement for Photoacoustic Angiography Super Resolution

 [Paper]( ) | [Project](https://github.com/yuanzhengthu/handDrawnPAAImages)